layeddie/rv/rv_app_ui/README.md

 # RV app - Nerves app to show how to switch on LED from Phoenix Liveview page

-This is project is in progress - not completed.
+This is project is in progress - not complet

 DONE:
 1. Create poncho project and setup sdcard naming.